There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 First, let’s define some terms relevant to performance issues:

 Latency is the period of time taken to move information from one location to another - it is the delay in moving a packet of data.
-This is commonly expressed by ADSL users as their ‘ping time’ - which is actually a measure of the latency in moving a packet from one location to another and back again - the Round Trip Time.
+This is commonly expressed by ADSL users as their 'ping time'.
+Ping is actually measuring the latency in moving a packet from one location to another and back again - the Round Trip Time.

 By way of analogy, you might think about latency as being like the time it takes to drive to a destination and return home again.